Dam: Dam removal

-Dam failure
+Failure

 Dam failures are generally catastrophic if the structure is breached or significantly damaged.
 Routine deformation monitoring and monitoring of seepage from drains in and around larger dams is useful to anticipate any problems and permit remedial action to be taken before structural failure occurs.
 Most dams incorporate mechanisms to permit the reservoir to be lowered or even drained in the event of such problems.
 Another solution can be rock grouting – pressure pumping Portland cement slurry into weak fractured rock.

 During an armed conflict, a dam is to be considered as an "installation containing dangerous forces" due to the massive impact of possible destruction on the civilian population and the environment.
 As such, it is protected by the rules of international humanitarian law (IHL) and shall not be made the object of attack if that may cause severe losses among the civilian population.
 To facilitate the identification, a protective sign consisting of three bright orange circles placed on the same axis is defined by the rules of IHL.

 The main causes of dam failure include inadequate spillway capacity, piping through the embankment, foundation or abutments, spillway design error (South Fork Dam), geological instability caused by changes to water levels during filling or poor surveying (Vajont, Malpasset, Testalinden Creek dams), poor maintenance, especially of outlet pipes (Lawn Lake Dam, Val di Stava Dam collapse), extreme rainfall (Shakidor Dam), earthquakes, and human, computer or design error (Buffalo Creek Flood, Dale Dike Reservoir, Taum Sauk pumped storage plant).

 A notable case of deliberate dam failure (prior to the above ruling) was the Royal Air Force 'Dambusters' raid on Germany in World War II (codenamed "Operation Chastise"), in which three German dams were selected to be breached in order to damage German infrastructure and manufacturing and power capabilities deriving from the Ruhr and Eder rivers.
 This raid later became the basis for several films.

 Since 2007, the Dutch IJkdijk foundation is developing, with an open innovation model and early warning system for levee/dike failures.
 As a part of the development effort, full-scale dikes are destroyed in the IJkdijk fieldlab.
 The destruction process is monitored by sensor networks from an international group of companies and scientific institutions.